-In part 1 of "What emulsion do I need" we left you with fundamental information on the two types of emulsions.
+In part 1 of "What Emulsion Do I Need" we left you with fundamental information on the two types of screen printing emulsions.
 From the last blog you should now know that:

-Pre sensitized means that the emulsion does not require diazo, and is a ready to use.
+Pre-sensitized emulsion means that the emulsion does not require diazo, and is ready to use.
 This emulsion is less water resistant but has a longer shelf life and a tight exposure window.

-1. When to use pre-sensitized and when to use diazo sensitzed emulsion
+- When to use pre-sensitized emulsion and when to use diazo sensitized emulsion

-Pre-sensitized emulsion is going to be your best all around choice for textile printing and is the best emulsion to be used with plastisol inks.
-Most of the time the go to ink choice for textiles is plastisol and that goes for both noobs and experienced printers.
-However we are aware of times you may want to print with water based inks and that is also possible with a ready to use emulsion that is water resistant.
-Ecotex PWR emulsion is a ready to use emulsion that handles plastisol ink and short run water based ink printing.
+Pre-sensitized Emulsion is going to be your best all around choice for textile printing and is the best emulsion to be used with plastisol inks.
+Most of the time the go-to ink choice for textiles is plastisol and that goes for both noobs and experienced printers.
+However, we are aware of times you may want to print with water-based inks and that is also possible with a ready to use emulsion that is water resistant.
+Ecotex® PWR Water Resistant Screen Printing Emulsion is a ready to use emulsion that handles plastisol ink and short run water based ink printing.

-Two Part (diazo required) Emulsion: When you are going to print posters, stationary cards or things of that nature these prints normally require higher detail and some sort of ink that can air dry.
-These prints are going to require water based inks and a diazo based emulsion that can withstand the the water that the inks contain.
+Two Part (diazo required) Emulsion: When you are going to print posters, stationary cards, or things of that nature these prints normally require higher detail and some sort of ink that can air dry.
+These prints are going to require water-based inks and a diazo based emulsion that can withstand the water that the inks contain.